Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Terrace Elementary School students will master rigorous academic standards to ensure college and career readiness.

-2022-23: Reading: 78% (approaches), 59% (meets), 29% (masters); Math: 68% (approaches), 33% (meets), 13% (masters); Science 60% (approaches), 30% (meets), 9% (masters) Baseline Year
+2022-23: Reading: 78% (approaches), 59% (meets), 29% (masters); Math: 68% (approaches), 33% (meets), 13% (masters) Baseline Year

-Evaluation Data Sources: 2023 Texas Academic Performance Report (TAPR)
+Evaluation Data Sources: 2023 Texas Academic Performance Report and 2024 Texas Education Agency Data Tables

-Strategy 1: Consistent implementation of curriculum, including structured independent reading and the use of literacy-based educational technology resources.
+Strategy 1: Consistent implementation of curriculum, including structured independent reading and the use of literacy based educational technology resources.
 Teachers will differentiate instruction and provide targeted interventions through data-driven and pre-planned small groups (Strategy, Massive Practice, and Guided Reading).
 Provide opportunities for teachers to improve their practice and ensure targeted instruction by working collaboratively as a Professional Learning Community.
 Funds may be used to purchase all materials, books, and resources for instruction as well as professional development, consultant fees, substitutes, and any support needed.

 Strategy's Expected Result/Impact: Increase student performance as measured on STAAR results.